 Pooling layers are spatial aggregations of data.
 These are used primarily to reduce dimensionality and condense important information.
 Maximum pooling is the most common type of pooling, which takes the largest data value inside a moving window [55].

-We tested five CNN architectures across a range of model complexity, assessing their performance using root mean squared error (RMSE) and bias.
+We tested five CNN architectures across a range of model complexity, assessing their performance using the coefficient of determination (pseudo-R2), root mean squared error (RMSE), and bias.
 Each had to be adapted to measure 3D voxel space rather than 2D pixels.
 This conversion altered the dimensionality from each architecture’s native format, and so we attempted to replicate each architecture’s proportional changes in dimensionality using convolutions and pooling.
 For example, if an architecture called for a 5 x 5 kernel over a 30 x 30 image, we would scale our 3D window to approximately the same proportion relative to the input, 7 x 7 x 18.
 This was also balanced with the dimensionality required for the following layer.

 The first network architecture we tested was LeNet, the earliest CNN [27].
 LeNet consists of two layers of convolutions each followed by maximum pooling and dropout.
 These feed into a further two fully connected layers (consisting of a ReLU activator and dropout) before producing a prediction.